Disney misses on parks revenue, streaming subscribers but sees strong growth ahead

 Disney also announced it will extend its Major League Baseball contract on ESPN through 2028 and that it has signed an eight-year deal with LaLiga, Spain's top men's pro soccer league.

 Overall, the Disney Media and Entertainment Distribution segment posted revenue of $12.44 billion in the second quarter, missing estimates of $12.64 billion.
 However, segment operating income topped estimates at $2.87 billion.
 Content sales and licensing revenue fell 36% year-over-year to $1.9 million, but the segment's operating results increased from a loss of $25 million to income of $312 million.
+Revenue for the Linear Networks unit, which includes ABC and ESPN, fell 4% year-over-year to $6.7 billion, while the segment's operating income increased 15% year-over-year to $2.8 billion.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE